teotikalki/stop-spammer-registrations-plugin/readme.txt

 * Might work with Gravity Forms.
 I made changes, but Gravity Forms is a pay plugin so I don't have access to test it.

-=5.1=
-* Fixed typo on spammer history page.
-Deleted links.
-Will add back in next version.

-=5.2=
-* removed bad links in plugin until I have time to rewrite the code.
-* fixed warning messages in $_SERVER checks.
-* fixed undefined variable in Gravity Forms checking.
-* fixed problem with login ip address recording that conflicts with some plugins.
-* Nothing new here.
-I am taking out stuff that doesn't work.
-I will not be able to work on the plugin for the next few months, except to kill bugs.

-=5.3=
-* Restored Right Now and Plugins settings links.
-I only create the link if you have actually reached the settings or history pages so as not to be burned by things like WP 3.8 changing the way they find a page.
-* made a check spam for user registrations.
-I have been saving IP addresses since 5.0 version.
-* White listed Vaultpress so the plugin will not deny access.

-=5.4=
-*  Fixed an issue with action links on the plugins page

-=5.5=
-*  Fixed an the same issue in 5.4 for multisite.
-Wordpress changed the way the add actions on the plugin line work.

-=5.6=
-* fix problem with emails not working.
-By default wp_mail checks for spammers, the spammer could not send spam notifications to the admin.
-Removed hooks when logging white list requests.
-* added a link to new user notifications so that admins could click the link to the user maintenance page directly.
-This looks like it should be a standard WordPress feature.
-* Added a time out to the caches.
-Good ips time out in 1 hour.
-Bad ips time out in 4 hours.
-This forces a second check on ips after an hour so that a new spammer can't keep spamming.
-It also forces rechecks on bad spammers so that the reason code might be more reasonable and not just "cached bad ip".
-Admins will not have to log in to clear the cache as often.
-* added a fix so there will be no conflicts with Google Authenticator plugin.
-* Added automatic whitelist for vaultpress access.
-* Removed Poison links from RSS feeds.
-* Added code to block Tor, by default turned off.
-* Disabled Akismet checks.
-I am getting numerous complaints that something has changed and Akismet is reporting users as spammers.

-=5.7=
-* Change version on widget.

 == Frequently Asked Questions ==
 = Help, I'm locked out of my Website =
 Not everyone who is marked as a spammer is actually a spammer.
 It is quite possible that you have been marked as a spammer on one of the spammer databases.
 There is no "back door", because spammers could use it.